HL7/fhir-medication-rems-ig/input/pagecontent/use-cases.md

 If a Prescriber Intermediary is configured for this medication in the EHR system, the CDS Hooks request will be sent to it instead of directly to the REMS Administrator.
 If the Intermediary does not have a location to forward this request for the medication, an empty response will be returned.

+#### The REMS Requirements are completed before sending Prescription to Pharmacy

+If the requirements are completed by the time the Pharmacy queries the REMS Administrator, a dispense authorization is provided and the Patient can pick up the medication.

+#### The Prescription is sent to the Pharmacy before the REMS Requirements are completed

+If the requirements are not yet completed by the time the Pharmacy queries the REMS Administrator, reject codes are sent to the Pharmacy.
+The Pharmacy must then proceed through their normal channels to reach back to the provider and push the REMS along.
+Ideally the requirements are already completed since the provider has already received the requirements and should have completed them before sending the Prescription to the Pharmacy.

 <p></p>

 ### Use Case Two: Provider Using an External REMS Administrator Application